DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0-rc/objects/trainee.html.md

         string, required
       </p>
       <p class="govuk-body">
         The end date of the Initial Teacher Training part of their course.
-Dates should be in ISO 8601 format.
       </p>
       <p class="govuk-body">
         Example: <code>2025-03-11</code>